ntucllab/CLImage_Dataset/README.md

 ## CLCIFAR10

-This Complementary labeled CIFAR10 dataset contains 3 human annotated complementary labels for all 50000 images in the training split of CIFAR10.
+This complementary labeled CIFAR10 dataset contains 3 human-annotated complementary labels for all 50,000 images in the training split of CIFAR10.
 The workers are from Amazon Mechanical Turk(https://www.mturk.com).
 We randomly sampled 4 different labels for 3 different annotators, so each image would have 3 (probably repeated) complementary labels.

-For more details, please visit our paper at link.
+For more details, please visit our paper at the link.

 ### Dataset Structure